SublimeText/SaneSnippets/README.md

 Create `.sane-snippet` files anywhere in your Sublime Text Packages directory.
 SaneSnippets (`sane.sublime-snippet`) will be regenerated every time you start Sublime Text and their contents have changed.
-When you save a `.sane-snippet` file using Sublime Text its containing directory will be rescaned for changed SaneSnippets.
-This allows you to rename your snippets while still detecting and deleting the old unused snippet (with no corresponding `.sane-snippet` file).
+When you save a `.sane-snippet` file using Sublime Text, it will always be regenerated.

-You can manually regenerate all SaneSnippets in the whole packages directory with the `SaneSnippets: Regenerate SaneSnippets (force)` command from the command palette (`Ctrl+Shift+p`, `Cmd+Shift+p`) or the menu (*Tools > Packages > SaneSnippets > Regenerate SaneSnippets (force)*).
+You can manually regenerate all SaneSnippets in the whole packages directory with the `SaneSnippets: Regenerate SaneSnippets (force)` command from the command palette (`Ctrl+Shift+p`, `Command+Shift+p`) or the menu (*Tools > Packages > SaneSnippets > Regenerate SaneSnippets (force)*).
+This will be useful when renaming or moving SaneSnippets.

+You can also remove all generated snippets files with the `SaneSnippets: Remove all compiled snippets` command, for example when you intend to uninstall the package.
+They will be automatically regenerated the next time ST is started.

 *Note*: The YAML front matter parsing is using a naïve regular expression instead of a proper YAML parser.
 Please keep it simple.